ed-kung/CSUN-Econ-433/index.md

 ### Lectures

-- Section 01: TuTh 11:30am - 12:45pm @ Bookstein 2228
+- Section 01: Tu 7:00pm - 9:45pm @ Bookstein 1232

 ### Office Hours

-- Tu 12:45pm - 1:45pm @ Bookstein 4252
+- Tu 2:30pm - 3:30pm @ Bookstein 4252

 ### Course Organization

-This course meets twice a week, in-person.
-The general cadence is that our sessions will alternate between lecture and lab.
+This course meets once a week, in-person.
+The first half of each class session will usually be a lecture, while the second half will be a lab.
 Attendance is checked and required.

 ### Grading

 - **Attendance (10%)**

     Attendance in this class will be checked.
 Everyone starts with full credit (10 pts).
-For each missed session, an increasing number of points will be deducted.
-0 pts are deducted for the first missed class.
-Afterwards, 1 pt is deducted for the second missed class, 2 pts for the third, and so on.
-You can earn negative attendance points which will affect the rest of your grade.
+You can miss one class for any reason, without penalty.
+Every subsequent absence will deduct 2 pts from your attendance score, to a minimum of zero.

+- **Professionalism (10%)**

+	I am generally very lenient and flexible with students who are showing effort.
+However, if you act unprofessionally, I will not hesitate to call you out on it.
+Examples of unprofessional behavior include: repeated tardiness, lazy effort on assignments, not paying attention in class, and leaving the class early without notifying me beforehand.
+Everyone starts with full credit for professionalism (10 pts), but points may be deducted for unprofessional behavior.

 - **Homework Assignments (20%)**